dravinflores/smdt/documentation/locks.md

 unlock|None|The lock becomes unlocked. (the file is deleted) is_locked|None|Return true if the lock is locked, false otherwise wait|None|Causes current python process to do nothing (via time.wait(0.5)) until the lock becomes unlocked.
-If the lock is already locked, it will wait no time and do nothing.
+If the lock is already locked, it will wait no time and do nothing. cleanup | None | Wipes the lock directory, unlocking all locks.
+This is a static method, you do not have to instantiate a lock to use this.
+Just locks.Lock.cleanup().
+This will cause problems if ran during normal execution, but it's helpful when programs crash during development and leave some files locked.
+Do not call if you don't know what you're doing.